Eaton Co. plc (NYSE:ETN) Shares Sold by Patton Albertson Miller Group LLC

-In related news, insider Joao V. Faria sold 2,326 shares of the company’s stock in a transaction that occurred on Wednesday, February 22nd.
-The stock was sold at an average price of $171.23, for a total value of $398,280.98.
-Following the transaction, the insider now directly owns 77,626 shares in the company, valued at $13,291,899.98.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Eaton news, insider Joao V. Faria sold 2,326 shares of the company’s stock in a transaction on Wednesday, February 22nd.
-The stock was sold at an average price of $171.23, for a total transaction of $398,280.98.
-Following the transaction, the insider now directly owns 77,626 shares in the company, valued at $13,291,899.98.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Brian S. Brickhouse sold 21,347 shares of the company’s stock in a transaction on Friday, March 3rd.
-The stock was sold at an average price of $176.97, for a total value of $3,777,778.59.
-Following the transaction, the insider now owns 15,905 shares in the company, valued at $2,814,707.85.
+In other Eaton news, insider Joao V. Faria sold 2,326 shares of Eaton stock in a transaction on Wednesday, February 22nd.
+The shares were sold at an average price of $171.23, for a total value of $398,280.98.
+Following the completion of the transaction, the insider now owns 77,626 shares of the company’s stock, valued at $13,291,899.98.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In other news, insider Joao V. Faria sold 5,204 shares of the stock in a transaction that occurred on Monday, February 27th.
+The stock was sold at an average price of $174.55, for a total transaction of $908,358.20.
+Following the sale, the insider now directly owns 76,314 shares in the company, valued at approximately $13,320,608.70.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Joao V. Faria sold 2,326 shares of the business’s stock in a transaction that occurred on Wednesday, February 22nd.
+The shares were sold at an average price of $171.23, for a total value of $398,280.98.
+Following the transaction, the insider now owns 77,626 shares of the company’s stock, valued at approximately $13,291,899.98.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 33,377 shares of company stock worth $5,864,193.
-Insiders own 0.56% of the company’s stock.
+Insiders sold a total of 33,377 shares of company stock valued at $5,864,193 in the last ninety days.
+Corporate insiders own 0.56% of the company’s stock.

-Eaton (NYSE:ETN – Get Rating) last released its quarterly earnings data on Wednesday, February 8th.
-The industrial products company reported $2.06 EPS for the quarter, beating analysts’ consensus estimates of $2.05 by $0.01.
-Eaton had a return on equity of 18.31% and a net margin of 11.86%.
-The firm had revenue of $5.38 billion for the quarter, compared to analysts’ expectations of $5.34 billion.
-During the same period in the prior year, the firm posted $1.72 earnings per share.
-The firm’s quarterly revenue was up 12.2% on a year-over-year basis.
-Equities research analysts anticipate that Eaton Co. plc will post 8.24 earnings per share for the current fiscal year.
+Eaton (NYSE:ETN – Get Rating) last announced its quarterly earnings data on Wednesday, February 8th.
+The industrial products company reported $2.06 earnings per share for the quarter, topping the consensus estimate of $2.05 by $0.01.
+The company had revenue of $5.38 billion during the quarter, compared to analyst estimates of $5.34 billion.
+Eaton had a net margin of 11.86% and a return on equity of 18.31%.
+The firm’s revenue for the quarter was up 12.2% compared to the same quarter last year.
+During the same period last year, the business earned $1.72 EPS.
+On average, research analysts forecast that Eaton Co. plc will post 8.24 EPS for the current fiscal year.

 Eaton Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 24th.
-Investors of record on Monday, March 6th were issued a $0.86 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 24th.
+Shareholders of record on Monday, March 6th were issued a dividend of $0.86 per share.
+This is a positive change from Eaton’s previous quarterly dividend of $0.81.
+This represents a $3.44 annualized dividend and a yield of 2.01%.
 The ex-dividend date was Friday, March 3rd.
-This is a boost from Eaton’s previous quarterly dividend of $0.81.
-This represents a $3.44 dividend on an annualized basis and a yield of 2.01%.
-Eaton’s dividend payout ratio is currently 55.94%.
+Eaton’s dividend payout ratio (DPR) is currently 55.94%.

 Eaton Profile